diodechain/website/topics/executive-protection-lp3.md

 pricing:
   animated: false
-  title: Executives, team members, and business associates can start collaborating with DIode for under $10 a month
+  title: Executives, team members, and business associates can start collaborating with Diode for under $10 a month
   heading: Pricing and Packages

   plans: